stoodder/falconjs/README.md

 * Updated Falcon to work with Knockout 3
 * Added Falcon.getBinding() method
 * Allowed Falcon.addBinding() to take just a key and function (as opposed to a key and an object).
 If a function is given, it's set as the new binding's 'update' key
+* Fixed bug in makeUrl when setting baseApiUrl and baseTemplateUrl to "/"